-Smart (or intelligent) is the name given to systems that can process digital data, derive information from it and forward it to connected systems for further use.
+Smart (or intelligent) systems are systems that process digital data, derive information from it and forward it to connected systems for further use.

 In terms of building technologies, this is understood to mean learning systems that adapt automatically.
 They adjust their behavior to the environment, such as the needs of the users.

 These self-learning systems offer a wide range of options for increasing comfort and safety and reducing resource consumption.
-For example, even simple “smart” thermostats can reduce heating costs by 5 to 8 percent.
+Even simple “intelligent” thermostats can reduce heating costs by 5 to 8 percent.

 Intelligent energy management can optimize energy consumption throughout the home.
-Smarthome control centers via KNX, for example, can also take over security tasks, control lighting or provide entertainment in every room by centrally controlling multimedia devices.
+Smarthome control centers, for example via KNX, can also take over security tasks, control the lighting or provide entertainment in every room through central control of multimedia devices.

 The term SMART is used in many other areas: For example, “smart goals” are also used in project management.
 SMART here is an acronym for Specific Measurable Achievable Reasonable Time-bound.
 In German: Specific, measurable, achievable, appropriate, scheduled.